ESGF/esgf-vocab/docs/source/how_to/get.rst

       .. note::
-        It is possible to ask multiple term with the same command :
+        It is possible to submit multiple requests with the same command:

         `esgvoc get universe:institution:ipsl universe:institution:llnl`